bubbl/ssh-gateway/README.md

 # SSH Gateway

-A simple SSH gateway in a Docker container.
+A simple Python SSH menu in a Docker container.

 ## Configuration